gportay/resume/README.md

 > blkpg-part creates, resizes and deletes partitions on the fly without writing back the changes to the partition table.
 Thanks to blkpg-part, it is possible to export any consecutive blocks, that are not already part of a partition, as a temporary partitioned block device.
 A typically use case in embedded systems is to export hidden blobs that are stored in raw in block devices (i.e. blobs that are not stored into a file-system).

-*2018* ***[kmake](https://gazoo74.github.io/kmake/)*** *Maintain kernel dependencies by extending Kbuild features*
+*2018* ***[kmake](https://gazoo74.github.io/kmake/)*** *Maintain kernel dependencies by extending Kbuild*

 > kmake runs on top of make using a set of Makefiles to extend the Kbuild’s features.
 It enhances the kernel build-system with the build of a tiny rootfs and an additional Qemu target to emulate the linux kernel alongside a userland.
 The userland is a tiny InitRAMFS cpio archive based on a static build of busybox.
-It contains many common UNIX utilities into a single small executable.

 *2017-2018* ***[dosh](https://gazoo74.github.io/dosh/)*** *Run a user shell in a container with pwd bind mounted*